Ridhwana/rails/guides/source/caching_with_rails.md

 [`ActiveSupport::Cache::RedisCacheStore`][] takes advantage of Redis support for automatic eviction when it reaches max memory, allowing it to behave much like a Memcached cache server.

-Deployment note: Redis doesn't expire keys by default, so take care to use a dedicated Redis cache server.
-Don't fill up your persistent-Redis server with volatile cache data!
+Deployment note: Redis does not expire keys by default, so take care to use a dedicated Redis cache server.
+Don't fill up your persistent Redis server with volatile cache data!
 Read the
 [Redis cache server setup guide](https://redis.io/topics/lru-cache) in detail.